maxitect/blog/src/posts/2025-05-31_BeyondSoloAI.md

 > "I think that it's fundamental to learn how to use AI as a peer for peer programming, and, even more important, to do it in a repeatable and consistent way so that collaboration in teams is possible.
 This workshop gives you a workflow that you can use yourself to always be in control of your code, and share with your team."

-## Shared Specifications: The Foundation of Team AI Coordination
+## Shared specifications: the foundation of team AI coordination

 Working with multiple AI instances exposed the critical importance of shared specifications, the content of some of these specs are discussed in more detail in my previous [AI in the loop](/posts/ai-in-the-loop-reflections-on-delivering-the-hula-workshops-at-founders-coders) post.
 Teams established comprehensive [`CLAUDE.md`](/posts/maximising-claude-code-building-an-effective-claudemd), `FUNCTIONAL.md`, and `ARCHITECTURE.md` files during conception, creating common standards before splitting into parallel development.